 Present-Lieut.-Colonel Dwyer, Lieut.-Colonel Chesney, Major Wilson, Captain Tarleton, Captain Davies, Mr. Kennerley.

 The Resolutions annexed marked A. were submitted by Captain Tarleton.

 No. 1.
 Passed with Amendment.
 See Paper marked B. annexed.
 No. 2.
-Passed with Amendment.
-See Faper har No. 2.
 Passed without amendment.
+No. 3.
+Postponed at the request of Captain Fysh.
+No. 4.
+Ditto.